masher92/UKCP18/ProblemsEncountered/CEH-GEAR-Plotting+ProjectionsSystems.md

-###
+# Goal: to find all grid cells within a certain catchment, to combine the precipitation data from all the cells and to find an average daily/monthly/weekly rainfall amount

+# Script: UKCP18/CatchmentAnalysis/ObservedCatchmentRainfallAnalysis/FindCatchmentAvgRainfall.py

-Trying to identify which CEH-GEAR 1km grid cells are within the boundaries of a certain catchment.
+# Trying to identify which CEH-GEAR 1km grid cells are within the boundaries of a certain catchment.

+I

-Include code with which I was getting the mirror image plot:
+nclude code with which I was getting the mirror image plot:

 ```
 # Loop through